What is circadian rhythm disorder?

 There are several key things that can impact your circadian rhythm.
 Circadian rhythm disorder can be categorized by the things that can impact your body’s natural rhythm and cause continuous or occasional interruptions to your sleep.

-A job that requires you to work during the night can impact your circadian rhythm.
+- Shift work – a job that requires you to work during the night can impact your circadian rhythm.
 Since a night shift or rotating shift can require you to work opposite of your body’s natural circadian rhythm, sleep can become fragmented as your brain is still naturally programmed to be awake during the day.

-If you experience delayed sleep phase disorder (DSP), you may find it hard to fall asleep before 2 a.m. and this can lead to difficulty waking up at a “normal” time in the morning.
+- Delayed sleep phase disorder (DSP) – if you experience delayed sleep phase disorder (DSP), you may find it hard to fall asleep before 2 a.m. and this can lead to difficulty waking up at a “normal” time in the morning.

-Advanced sleep phase disorder (ASP) is more common among older adults and follows the “early to bed, early to rise” narrative.
+- Advanced sleep phase disorder (ASP) – advanced sleep phase disorder (ASP) is more common among older adults and follows the “early to bed, early to rise” narrative.
 Patients diagnosed with ASP often find themselves sleepy in the afternoon and evening, which leads them to going to bed earlier than normal.

-What are the symptoms of circadian rhythm disorder?
+What are symptoms of circadian rhythm disorder?

 Most often, extreme tiredness and lack of alertness are key symptoms of a circadian rhythm disorder.
 Other symptoms can include: